nograx/ioBroker.zendure-solarflow/README.md

 - Fix batCur Reading
 - Add control state for inverseMaxPower and gridOffMode (Control AC outlet on 'Plus' Devices)

-### 5.0.4 (2026-08-19)

-- Fix flickering Save button in Settings.
-- Add function to detect zenSDK devices with mDNS and fill missing IP-address if found.

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).